kbelleau/sebastian/README.md

 --- usage
 ```
-Usage: gitstat [/path/to/directory]
+Usage: gitstat [-d <top level directory>] [-e <excluded directory>]
 Options:
   -h, --help    Show this help menu
+  -d <dir>      Specify the top level directory to search from
+  -e <dir>      Specify a directory to exclude from results
 ```

 --- examples
 `gitstat` or `gitstat .`
 run the command in your pwd.

-`gitstat /opt`
+`gitstat -d /opt`
 run the command in "/opt".

+`gitstat -e ./.emacs.d/`
+run the command in your pwd, and exclude ".emacs.d/".

+`gitstat -d ~ -e ~/.emacs.d -e ~/tmp `
+run the command in your home directory, excluding "~/.emacs.d" and "~/tmp".